paralinguist/DehydratedISPConfig/README.md

 2. oursql: pip install oursql
 3. tld:    pip install tld

-### config.sh
+### config
-Create a config.sh file in the letsencrypt.sh directory with the following contents:
+Create a file called config in the letsencrypt.sh directory with the following contents:
 __IMPORTANT__ Make sure you set the email correctly.
 ```bash
 ####WARNING#####